crj1998/nni_autoformer/tutorials.md

 Through this process, you will learn:
 - How to define a model space compatible with RandomOneShot strategy.
 - How to use the built-in model spaces from NNI model space hub.
-- How to use RandomOneShot exploration strategy to explore a model space.
+- How to use RandomOneShot strategy to train a model space.
 - How to customize evaluators to achieve the best performance.

 ## Define a model space